micharbet/CLE/HOWTO.md

           string: `VARIABLE=its_value`, so showing also the name which may be convenient.
 Note that the value alone can be placed by simple $VAR.

-  Issuing command `cle p0` (or p1 .. p3 respectively) without string resets
-  the default value of give prompt part.
+  Without 'prompt string' current value of respecive part is printed.

-- `cle time on|off`
+- `cle time [off]`
-  Turns server time in P0 on/off
+  Turns server time in P0 off or on if no parameter is given.

 - `cle reset`
   Resets prompt settings to default values including color to 'marley' style